semgrep/semgrep/docs/configuration-files.md

 ### `pattern-inside`

 The `pattern-inside` operator keeps matched findings that reside within its expression.
 This is useful for finding code inside other pieces of code like functions or if blocks.
-At the moment, your rule can have at most pattern-inside clause.
+At the moment, your rule can have at most one pattern-inside clause.

 **Example**